varnish/Varnish-Book/varnish_book.rst

 - Delay backend responses for over 1 second
 - Set ``first_byte_timeout`` to 1 second
-- Check how Varnish times out the request to the backend.
+- Check how Varnish times out the request to the backend

 .. container:: handout